sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 But we _are_.
 The rest is only temporary.
 The rest are objects.
 Whether alive or non-alive.
 Objects that come into being and disappear.
 That come and go.
 That are born, and _die_.

 Only we _are_.
 Each of us _is_.
 And that's all we _are_.
 The only thing that's certain.
 As long as we _are_.

+We are the dance.
+The dance that is part of the ever-changing music.
+Life.
+We are the dance that understands fluidity.
+The fluidity of the external while keeping the constancy of the internal.
+It becomes a listener to the music.
+All the notes of music.
+All the tones all around us.
+And all that flows through.
+That is, through us.